gradCSwomen-utah/gradCSwomen-utah.github.io/index.md

 Join us at **Grad-CS Women** as we work together to break barriers, challenge stereotypes, and pave the way for future generations of women in tech.
 Together, we can make a lasting impact and shape a more diverse and inclusive future in computer science.

 Let's connect, grow, and succeed – because when women support women, incredible things happen.

----
-layout: home
-title: "Home"
----

-Not sure if CS grad